 The book is a timely one.
 Until very recently, the legal gender of a person – both at birth and later in life – in virtually all jurisdictions had to be recorded as either male or female; the laws simply did not allow any other option, and, in many cases, changing the recorded gender was difficult or impossible.
 However, there are many cases where this gender binary is unable to capture the reality of a person’s physical presentation and/or perception of self.
 Consequently, this gender binary is increasingly being challenged and several jurisdictions have begun to reform their gender status laws.

 For example, in 2013 Germany became the first Western jurisdiction in modern times to introduce legislation allowing a person’s gender to be recorded as ‘indeterminate’ at birth and thus give them a legal gender status other than male or female for all intents and purposes.
 However, this legislation has proved problematic in many ways and rightly was subject to pertinent criticism.
 In 2017 the German Constitutional Court then held that these rules were in violation of the German constitution as they only allowed a non-recognition, as opposed to a positive recognition of a gender other than male or female, and mandated law reform.
-As a result, Germany will have to introduce a legal gender system beyond the binary by the end of 2018.
+Similarly, the Austria Constitutional Court held in June 2018 that current civil status laws had to be interpreted to allow registration of alternative gender identities.
+Therefore two European jurisdictions will now have legal gender recognition beyond the binary.

 This book looks at law reform taking place around the world, with diverse perspectives from relevant fields, to provide the reader with a comprehensive analysis of the legal status of intersex persons and related issues.